Ir3nicuz/EgsEsExtension/README.md

                                                            draws the structure view

 ### Language Setting
 The script functions are designed to work with different languages.
-Actually deDe and enGB is implemented.
+Actually deDE and enGB is implemented.
 Select the desired language in the script file `EgsEsExtensionRun.cs`.
 All item interactions will be done with local namings and headlines/messages will change, too.

 ### Cargo Management Settings
 The both structure comprehensive script functions `CpuCvrPrg` and `CpuCvrFll` use a logical state model to simulate realistic dock supervision.
 For example: